-The rolling resistance of tires is a hot topic, but how does the road surface enter into the equation?
-Judith Bertomeu’s research team at Applus IDIADA investigated how a road’s texture, friction and profile affect rolling resistance.
+The rolling resistance of tires is a hot topic, but how does the road surface enter the equation?
+Judith Bertomeu’s research team at Applus IDIADA investigated how a road’s texture, friction and profile affect rolling resistance, with full details to be revealed at the forthcoming Tire Technology Expo Conference.

 What will you be speaking about at the conference?